"New York Turns to Smart Thermometers for Disease Detection in Schools" - New York Times >>

 It’s recommended that you call your doctor immediately if an infant less than 3 months old exhibits any sign of fever.
 At 3-6 months, call your doctor if your baby is experiencing symptoms in addition to a mild or moderate fever, and call your doctor immediately if fever is high.
 If paired, the Kinsa app will help provide guidance as well.

 Luckily, the Kinsa Smart Thermometer can be used orally, rectally or under the arm.
 The Kinsa QuickCare has a flexible comfort tip to provide the best rectal thermometer experience for your baby.
-You can find one at home.kinsahealth.com.
+You can find one at https://home.kinsahealth.com/shop.